dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 = Does this plugin work with newest WP and WooCommerce versions? = Yes, this plugin works really fine with the latest versions!

-= I have a problem with the plugin, its not working = Ok not a problem, lets see if you can fix it by following these steps.
+= I have a problem with the plugin, it's not working = Ok not a problem, lets see if you can fix it by following these steps.
 1. Enable the plugins debug mode in the settings page.
 2. Process a test transaction using the gateway.
-3. Check the plugins error logs to see if any errors have been logged, if they have follow the steps to fix.
+3. Check the plugins error logs to see if any errors have been logged, if they have, follow the steps to fix.
 4. Issue is still not fixed?
 Check the ePDQ error log in the back office.
 5. Follow the steps in the troubleshooting section of the documentation to fix.
 6. Still having issues?
 Send us a support ticket detailing the issue you have, we may ask for screenshots of the ePDQ back office.